manasagopal23/manasagopal23.github.io/_posts/ucc.md

 ---

-This file describes the institutional details behind the Uniform Commercial Code and describes datasources for researchers interested in secured lending in the U.S.
+This file describes the institutional details behind the Uniform Commercial Code and describes data sources for researchers interested in studying secured lending in the U.S.

+While most of this post focuses on business lending, UCC-1 filings are made for individual debtors as well and can be accessed similarity from sources desbribed below

 Uniform Commercial Code
 ======